 Before joining Doughty Street, Angela was Director of Human Rights at JUSTICE, the UK branch of the International Commission of Jurists.
 She ran a range of public interest interventions in the UK and at the European Court of Human Rights.
 She has managed collaborative teams of both leading and junior counsel.

 She has been a member of the Equality and Human Rights Commission Panel since 2019.
+She is recognised as a leading junior in the Chambers and Partners and the Legal 500 directories.

 Angela accepts instruction in a broad range of civil liberties and human rights matters, in the domestic courts, the European Court of Human Rights and a range of international tribunals.